Chapter in this post:

 As for the size and age of the children for whom the headphones fit, I would set the lower limit roughly at 4-5 years.
 Less, because you couldn't put the headphones on to a three-year-old - that's technically possible - but I wouldn't think it's good because you don't know whether it will answer when it's too loud or too quiet.

-The upper limit is likely to be around 14 to 16 years.
-But here, too, probably not so much because the headphones are too small - ok, they are a bit tight then probably already at 18 - but more because the kids then probably find these eavesdroppers too "uncool" and prefer something from Skullcandy or Beats / Dr. Dre want to have.
-They look a lot cooler, of course, and make more impression on friends. ;-)
+The upper limit should be around 14 to 16 years.
+But here, too, probably not so much because the headphones are getting too small – ok, they’re probably a bit tight by the age of 18 – but rather because the kids then probably find these earphones too “uncool” and prefer something from Skullcandy or Beats / dr want to have Dre.
+Of course, they look much cooler and make a better impression on friends. ;-)

 Termichy headphones should be perfect for boys and girls between the ages of 4 and 16.
 They are comfortable to carry and easy to use (Photo: Termichy).

-We've been using Termichy headphones for over a year now and neither of them has given up the ghost so far.
-The sound is still as good as it was at the beginning and I cannot understand the Bluetooth range criticized by some customers.
-I have the feeling that it is more because of the device with which the music is sent to the headphones than to the headphones themselves.
-So I can only make a purchase recommendation for the "Termichys", which is especially true if you what is looking for a good price-performance ratio.
+We've been using the Termichy headphones for over a year now and neither of them have given up the ghost.
+The sound is still as good as it was at the beginning and I cannot understand the Bluetooth range that some customers have complained about.
+I have the feeling here that it is more due to the device with which the music is sent to the headphones than to the headphones themselves.
+So I can only recommend buying the “Termichys”, which is especially true if you what is looking for with a good value for money.

 If you're interested in Termichy headphones, you'll find them here on amazon or you can buy it via the lower product box on Amazon.
 I've only linked the model in pink here, but you can also find other colors as variants on the corresponding Amazon product page.